1020 Brussels

 Also known as the Platform Greenhouse, the Embarcadère Greenhouse was one of the pioneer construction of the complex in 1886 which took nearly two years to complete.
 During the olden days, guests invited to a royal reception would arrive at the Embarcadère Greenhouse first.

-If you pay attention to the two statues which are almost similar, they are Dawn and Dusk by Charles van der Stappen.
+If you pay attention to the two almost similar statues, they are Dawn and Dusk by Charles van der Stappen.
 Each sculpture stands at the outermost corner of the two rectangular sections of Platform Greenhouse.
 On the third photo below were three big lovely vases of Medinilla plants.
 King Leopold II had brought them back from the Far East.
 So, are those Medinilla plants or the porcelain vases from his century?

 At the exit of Embarcadère Greenhouse is a replicate of Donatello’s David.
 The original statue is at Museo Nazionale del Bargello in Florence, Italy.